-Exploring the latest developments in microbiome and nutrition research, and translating the findings into clinical practice
+2019 Colloquium on the latest developments in microbiome and nutrition research, and their translation into clinical practice

 The Dr. Rogers Prize Colloquium brings together thought leaders, researchers and clinicians in the field of CAM to explore current trends in healthcare.

 The 2019 Colloquium explored the latest developments in microbiome and nutrition research and its far-reaching effects on the brain and chronic disease, and how these findings might be translated into clinical practice.
 The session featured three international researchers: Dr. Alessio Fasano (Professor of Pediatrics at Harvard Medical School and Director of the Mucosal Immunology and Biology Research Center (MIBRC) at MassGeneral Hospital for Children); Dr. Jeremy Burton (Miriam Burnett Research Chair in Urological Sciences, Western University and Scientist, Lawson Health Research Institute and Canadian Centre for Human Microbiome and Probiotics); and the 2019 Dr. Rogers Prize Winner, Dr. Bonnie Kaplan (Professor Emerita in the Cumming School of Medicine at the University of Calgary).

 2019 Colloquium Panel

 Jeremy P. Burton, BSc, MSc, PhD (Otago), dBA